 And these ‘children’ are not even children.
 I’m actually talking about young adults between the ages of 22 and 30.
 And to be clear, these are not young people who need additional support for example young people with a disability, or that are neurodivergent or have some other reason to seek additional support.

-Last week we had a Mum ring up and ask if she could come to her daughters Orientation with an Aged Care facility.
-Her daughter was 24 years old!
+Too often we receive calls from parents wanting feedback when their ‘child’ (or should we say ‘man-child’) Henry, does not get selected for the job.
+Last week we had a Mum ring and ask if she could come to her daughter’s orientation within an aged care facility.
+Her daughter is 24 years old!

-And the reason this is shocking, appalling and unacceptable is because these parents are robbing their children of the very life experiences that will help them to grow, learn and experience all the things required for them to grow up.
+Unfortunately these parents are robbing their children of the very life experiences that will help them to grow, learn and experience all the things required for them to grow up.

-The impact on these young people is that they lack the resilience to cope and manage in a fast paced and stressful workplace or job.
-This leads to young people feeling disempowered, overwhelmed and ill equipped to cope when things don’t go to plan.
+The impact on these young people is that they lack the resilience to cope and manage in a fast-paced and stressful workplace or job.
+This leads to young people feeling disempowered, overwhelmed and ill-equipped to cope when things don’t go to plan.

-My hot tip for parents is to encourage their kids to get a job as early as possible!
-Like 14 and 9 months.
-Teach them about working hard, and how important it is to get your hands dirty, start at the bottom and do the hours.
-A bit of hard work never hurt anyone and many young people lack work life experience when they enter the workforce and they seriously struggle to adjust.
+What I do know is that first jobs teach young people some valuable lessons about the concept of working hard, and how important it is to get your hands dirty, starting at the bottom and doing the hours.
+A bit of hard work never hurt anyone and many young people lack work-life experience when they enter the full-time workforce— and they seriously struggle to adjust.